Quick Start Guide

 Try asking the agent to add something to it: “Add a task to my daily note: review onboarding docs.”

-The agent can also generate a daily briefing for you — type “Give me a daily report” to see a summary of your tasks, recent notes, and upcoming calendar events (if calendar is connected).
+The agent can also generate a daily briefing for you — type “Give me a daily report” to see a summary of your tasks, recent notes, and upcoming events.

 Step 6: Explore the Memory System